As video of Chicago police fatally shooting a 13-year-old is set for release, his mother still wonders what happened

 Nearly 60 hours after the early-morning encounter with police, the mother confirmed to the coroner that her son was dead.

-Police spokesman Don Terry explained to the Chicago Tribune that law enforcement had no way of immediately identifying the boy because he was not carrying ID or a cellphone, and they were able to match his description with his missing-persons report.
+Police spokesman Don Terry explained to the Chicago Tribune that law enforcement had no way of immediately identifying the boy because he was not carrying ID or a cellphone, and they were able to match his description with his missing persons report.

 Almost immediately, activists and critics called on the city to release the body-cam video of the police encounter that left a seventh-grader dead.
-But COPA initially said Thursday the video would not be released, citing the Juvenile Court Act — an Illinois law that attorneys say has been rejected as an argument to withhold footage of minors in police shootings.
+But COPA initially said Thursday that the video would not be released, citing the Juvenile Court Act — an Illinois law that attorneys say has been rejected as an argument to withhold footage of minors in police shootings.

 The pressure heightened after COPA’s stance Thursday, when Chicago Police Superintendent David O. Brown urged the agency to release “any and all video, including body-worn camera footage, of the incident.”
 That was followed by Chicago Mayor Lori Lightfoot (D) tweeting that it was “critically important” for the police accountability office to release the video involving Adam “as quickly as possible.”